pearlshare/hannibal/README.md

 ## What's it for?

 Checking a value against a set of rules (schema or plan).
 Useful for defining APIs and interfaces.
-We primarily use it to check and handle data coming into and out from our and other API's as well as to create a lightweight ORM.
+We primarily use it to check and handle data coming into and out from our and other APIs as well as to create a lightweight ORM.

 ## Objectives